-Tuvatu lies on the west coast of Viti Levu, 24 km northeast of Nadi town and approximately 15 km by road from the Nadi international airport.
+Tuvatu lies on the west coast of Viti Levu, 24 km northeast of Nadi town and approximately 17 km by road from the Nadi international airport.
 The area is steep and rugged, and access is via the Sabeto Road which is sealed for about half the journey.

 The Sabeto road turnoff is located approximately 10 minutes north of the Nadi International Airport.
 The Sabeto road follows the Sabeto River on its western side.
-The east west trending electricity pylons of the Monasavu Hydro line can be seen for much of the distance, and run over the top of Tuvatu.
+The electricity pylons of the Monasavu Hydro line can be seen.
 Further along the Sabeto road, the road forks, with the left fork going to Korobebe village, and on to Navilawa village.
-Tuvatu is located on the road between Korobebe and Navilawa.
+Tuvatu is located on the road to Navilawa.

 SPL1283 and SPL1296 cover land areas in the upper catchment of the Sabeto River immediately south of Navilawa village.
-The tenements are bounded to the southeast by the Namotomoto Ridge.
+The tenements are bounded to the southeast by the Namotomoto ridge.
 Nagado village is located on this ridgeline.
 The Korobebe village is located on the banks of the Sabeto River about 4 km southwest of the Tuvatu prospect and further downstream are the villages of Naboutini, Koroyaca and Sabeto.
 On the opposite side of the river from Sabeto village is Natalau village.
 Indian cane farmers lease the land in between the Fijian villages.